zolotarovgl/GeneExt/README.md

 - [ ] no report if there is no alignmnet
 - [ ] add log file
 - [ ] clean all unnecessary files
+- [ ] more explicit intermediate file naming

 Performance:
 - [ ] __check extension modes__